open-telemetry/opentelemetry-js/packages/opentelemetry-sdk-node/README.md

 Below is a full list of configuration options which may be passed into the `NodeSDK` constructor;

+### autoDetectResources

+Detect resources automatically from the environment using the default resource detectors.
+Default `true`.

 ### contextManager

 Use a custom context manager.
 Default: [AsyncHooksContextManager](../opentelemetry-context-async-hooks/README.md)